akutayo2/GPlayApiCli/README.md

 `GPlayApiCli` exposes a CLI with a complete help output and documented options.

-You can either download it from the nightly.link here (TODO) or use `./gradlew shadowJar` to compile it locally.
+You can either download it from the nightly.link [here](https://nightly.link/regulad/GPlayApiCli/workflows/build/master/shadow-jar.zip) or use `./gradlew shadowJar` to compile it locally.

 ```bash
 java -jar ./GPlayApiCli.jar --help